 Continuing Education Activity

-The difficult airway algorithm has been outlined by the American Society of Anesthesiology and provides a basic pathway for difficult intubation.
-It is vital that all practitioners who attempt intubation be familiar with the equipment and techniques necessary for a successful intubation.
-This activity reviews how to identify a difficult airway and highlights the role of the interprofessional team in the management of these patients.
+A difficult airway is a clinical situation wherein a healthcare provider who is skilled at airway management experiences difficulty with one or more recognised techniques.
+Various algorithms have been outlined by expert international bodies to provide a basic pathway for managing difficult airways.
+It is vital that all practitioners who attempt advanced airway management be familiar with the equipment and techniques necessary for successful airway management.
+This activity reviews how to identify a difficult airway and highlights the role of the inter-professional team in the management of these patients.

 - Recall the criteria used in the Mallampati classification to assess an airway.